nfreq/whoopnet/README.md

 - (Any multirotor with ELRS and a video system that supports VRX->HDMI)

 ### ELRS Transmitter(s)
-- Used for remote communication and control with high-speed and reliable telemetry.
+- Used for remote communication and control with "high-speed" telemetry.
 - Example: **BETAFPV 2.4GHZ 1W Micro RF Module (Supports CRSF over USB)**

 ### VRX with HDMI Output